matt-thomson/tdd-raspberry-pi/README.md

 # The Joy of TDD on the Raspberry Pi #

 This repository contains the exercises from this session at [SPA 2013](http://www.spaconference.org).
+The session was led by Marc Evers, Willem van den Ende and Rob Westgeest.

-Only user stories 1 and 2 are implemented at present
+User story 4 is not yet implemented.

 ## User Stories ##